peteroupc/peteroupc.github.io/bernoulli.md

 ## Introduction

 Suppose a coin shows heads with an unknown probability, _&lambda;_.
-The goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on _&lambda;_, call it _f_(_&lambda;_).
+The goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on _&lambda;_, which is a _function_ that can be called _f_(_&lambda;_).
 This is the _Bernoulli factory problem_.

 This page:

 - Catalogs methods to solve the Bernoulli factory problem for a wide variety of functions, methods known as _Bernoulli factories_.
 For many of these algorithms, step-by-step instructions are provided.
-(Many of these methods were suggested in (Flajolet et al., 2010\)[^1], but without step-by-step instructions in many cases.)
+Many of these methods were suggested in (Flajolet et al., 2010\)[^1], but without step-by-step instructions in many cases.
-- Contains methods to exactly sample probabilities that are irrational numbers, which is related to the Bernoulli factory problem.
+- Brings together methods to exactly sample probabilities that are irrational numbers, which is related to the Bernoulli factory problem.
 (An _irrational number_ is a number that can't be written as a ratio of two integers.)
 Again, many of these methods were suggested in (Flajolet et al., 2010\)[^1].
 - Assumes knowledge of **computer programming and mathematics**, but **little or no familiarity with calculus**.
-- Is focused on methods that _exactly_ sample the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that a fair coin is available).
+- Is devoted to methods that _exactly_ sample the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that a fair coin is available).

 The Python module [**_bernoulli.py_**](https://peteroupc.github.io/bernoulli.py) includes implementations of several Bernoulli factories.
 For extra notes, see: [**Supplemental Notes for Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernsupp.html).